melg8/cit/readme.md

 This project is under development, expect changes in api, setup and tools.
-It uses opinionated set of rules and conventions for project, fill free to change configuration files to best fit your personal needs.
+It uses opinionated set of rules and conventions for project, feel free to change configuration files to best fit your personal needs.
 You can fork and play with it, contributions to the source code, issues and requests are welcome.